Skip to main content

 Sends an email if the status of the primary uplink changes, which could be a failover event or downed link.

-Note: It is not recommended to configure this alert if you are running an appliance with only a cellular uplink, as you may see false alerts about failing over to a cellular uplink if the node reboots or experiences an issue with connectivity.
+Note: It is not recommended to configure this alert if you are running an security appliance with only a cellular uplink, as you may see false alerts about failing over to a cellular uplink if the node reboots or experiences an issue with connectivity.
 In such situations, it's recommended to use the cellular connection state alerts.

 • The DHCP lease pool is exhausted